 Uxcel offers a better way to hire designers

 Non-designers often don’t understand that the process of design isn’t just about making something look good.
 It’s about creating designs that work for their users.
 That takes an understanding of design that’s difficult or impossible to assess just by looking at a resumé or portfolio.

 To make the best hiring decisions, you need a way to vet designers based on their real design skills.
 You need a way to quantify whether a designer can understand design problems, come up with possible solutions, test those ideas, and then deliver a product that solves user problems while meeting business goals.

 Uxcel saw this gap in the hiring process and created Uxcel Hire.
-We vet the candidates for you, so you’re only considering candidates that are the best possible fit for your team.
+We know how to hire designers without wasting your time and resources.
+We vet the candidates for you, so you’re only considering those that are the best possible fit for your team.
 It’s an intensive, design-oriented verification process driven by our adaptive testing tools.
 Every designer is rigorously tested using data and a panel of experts.

 How does the verification process work?